Franklin for 30 Years

 * Former member of Franklin Industrial Development Commission, 1989-1991.
 (Tasked with recruiting businesses to town to keep residential tax rate low)

 * Advocated for creation of Open Space Committee and Design Review Commission (late 1990s)

 * Served on first incarnation of Open Space Committee, helped put in place procedures and guidelines that led to donation of DelCarte Property to town.
 Updated Open Space & Recreation Plan.

-* Organized first inter-town meeting for the SNETT Rail Trail and worked with community leaders to establish Franklin-Bellingham Rail Trail Committee (2000-2009)
+* Organized first inter-town meeting for the SNETT Rail Trail and worked to support community leaders such as David Labonte when they established Franklin-Bellingham Rail Trail Committee (1999-2009)

 * Launched, organized, and ran first three annual Earth Day Town Cleanups, later taken over by Town Recreation department.

 * Stopped illegal sand mining in Franklin State Forest

 * Gained Town Council approval to preserve public right of access through town Pond Street property (now Brookside Condos), which, as a result, includes a trail and public parking area)